Temppus/AlprNet/README.md

 # AlprNet

-.NET standard library for license plate detection and recognition.
+A .NET Standard library for license plate detection and recognition.
 It uses public and open source ONNX models for inference.

-> **Note:** Library works, but it's WIP.
-Once more polished, a NuGet package will be published.
+> **Note:** The library works, but it is a work in progress (WIP).
+Once further polished, a NuGet package will be published.

 ## Demo